XxAcielxX/docker-rutorrent/README.md

 [rtorrent](https://github.com/rakshasa/rtorrent) is a popular bittorrent client with front-end Web-UI based on [rutorrent](https://github.com/Novik/ruTorrent).

+## This is a clone of the [crazymax/rtorrent-rutorrent](https://hub.docker.com/crazymax/rtorrent-rutorrent) container with the following modifications:
+- Stop creation of `/downloads{/completed,/temp}` directories
+- Disabled Healthchecks
+- Changed Default Downloads directory to `/downloads`
+- Disabled move of completed torrents
+- Tuned off `PEX` & `system.umask.set` (in `.rtorrent.rc`)

 ## Supported Architectures
 These images support multiple architectures such as `x86-64`, `arm64` and `armhf` using Docker manifest.